RIVERS OF LIFE

 The nations of the saved will not look to Heaven for the answers to their prayers but to the living Temple of God, the holy Jerusalem.

 Solomon had prophetic insight into the role of the Temple in men’s prayers.

-That thine eyes may be open upon this house day and night, upon the place whereof thou hast said that thou wouldest put thy name there; to hearken unto the prayer which thy servant prayeth toward this place.
+“that your eyes may be open toward this temple day and night, toward the place where you said you would put your name, that you may hear the prayer which your servant prays toward this place.
 (II Chronicles 6:20)

 This may be a new thought to us—that there is a day coming when the Lord God of Heaven will be dwelling on earth in a city composed of His elect, and the nations of saved peoples of the earth will look toward the holy Jerusalem rather than toward Heaven for the answers to their prayers.

 Heaven, the place of God’s throne, is being joined to the earth, God’s footstool.